libcpr/docs/introduction.md

 Notice how the `"Content-Type"` in the return header is different now; it's `"multipart/form-data"` as opposed to `"x-www-form-urlencoded"`.
 This facilitates larger and more generic data uploads with POST.

-Uploading a file or files using `Muitipart` sets the uploaded `"filename"` to it's path name by default.
+Uploading a file or files using `Multipart` sets the uploaded `"filename"` to its path name by default.
 To change this, you can override the `"filename"` for the uploaded file:

 {% raw %}